You’re going to DEVOUR my savory, crustless quiche lorraine!

 - 9” pie pan: a quiche/pie pan won’t work for this recipe (You can also use a casserole dish too but you will need to double the recipe)

-- A skillet: to cook the pancetta, onion and kale
+- A skillet: to cook the bacon and onion

 - A bowl: to mix up the eggs, heavy cream and cheese